vanStaen/todogether/README.md

      - Custom
      - x time after being closed
    - Can have a deadline
    - Has an owner (must not equal owner of list)
+   - Belongs to a category
 2. List
    - Has an Id
    - Has an owner